+The average conditional life span of flowering individuals has been estimated to 44.3 years (Ehrlén and Lehtilä 2002).
 The long life span of L. vernus and an observed low turnover of individuals in the study population means that, in spite of the long duration of the study, observed variation in trait distributions among years is likely to be mostly the result of phenotypic plasticity, while changes in the genetic structure of the population are likely to have played a minor role.

 Data collection

 Data was collected in 22 years, 1987 – 1996 and 2006 – 2017.
-A permanent study plot measuring … was established in 1987, and was surveyed every year from 1987 to 1996.
-In 2006, a new permanent study plot adjacent to the previous one was established (i.e. the environmental conditions were similar), and was surveyed every year from 2006 to 2017.
-All flowering individuals into each of these plots were permanently marked with flags (i.e. a set of individuals were followed from 1987 to 1996, and a different set of individuals were followed from 2006 to 2017).
+A permanent study plot measuring … was established in 1987.
+All flowering individuals in this plots were permanently marked with flags and surveyed in each year from 1987 to 1996.
+No recordings were made from 1997 to 2005, and markings were not maintained.
+In 2006, a permanent study plot adjacent to the initial one was re-established.
+This new plot was surveyed in the same way as the initial plot from 2006 to 2017.
+I.e., one set of individuals were followed from 1987 to 1996, and a second set of individuals were followed from 2006 to 2017.
 Within each of the two study periods, the identity of individuals marked as flowering in one year was checked in each of the following years also when not flowering, in order to keep track of individuals flowering only in some study years.
 Field recordings in each season started when shoots initiated growth in April and were continued every fifth day until the last plant had finished flowering.
-At all visits, we recorded the number of buds, open flowers, scars from aborted flowers and fruits.
-At each visit up to opening of the first flower, we recorded also the size and developmental stage of the most advanced buds or flowers in each individual, and assigned it to one of four size categories: small, medium, large and very large.
+At all visits, we recorded the number of buds, open flowers, scars from aborted flowers, and fruits.
+At each visit up to opening of the first flower, we recorded also the size and developmental stage of the most advanced bud in all individuals, and assigned it to one of four size categories: small, medium, large and very large.
 At each visit, we also recorded if one or several shoots had been grazed by roe deer or other vertebrates.
 At the time of fruit maturation, we measured vegetative size and recorded the number of mature fruits, the number of intact seeds and the number of seeds attacked by pre-dispersal seed predators.
 We estimated vegetative size of an individual as their above-ground volume.
 To estimate above-ground volume, we measured the height and diameter of all shoots, calculated the volume of each shoot as π × (diameter/2)2 × height, and summed the volumes of all shoots of an individual (see Appendix S1 for more details).
 The final number of fruits was recorded for all individuals in the field.
 Fruits that had not yet opened at the time of recording were directly examined in the field.
 The number of seeds was counted and pre-dispersal seed predation was identified by the presence of one or several larval entrance holes in a seed.
 For estimation of the number of intact and preyed seeds in fruits that had opened prior to the recording, see Appendix S1.
-The total number of intact seeds in an individual was used as an estimate of fitness.
+The total number of intact seeds produced by an individual was used as an estimate of fitness.

-We recorded total number of flowers as the cumulative number of open flowers for each plant during the flowering period.
-The total number of flowers produced by an individual during the flowering season was obtained from counts of the total number of buds, flowers, fruits and scars from aborted flowers at each recording.
-For estimation of the total number of flowers after grazing, see Appendix S1.
+We used total number of flowers to mean the cumulative number of open flowers produced by an individual during the flowering season.
+The total number of flowers was obtained from counts of the total number of buds, flowers, fruits and scars from aborted flowers at each recording.
+The total number of flowers in individuals that were grazed was estimated based on …… (see Appendix S1 for details).